 The Office of the Registrar verifies enrollment and student status (full-time/part-time).
 Various forms from health insurers, employers, lending agencies, and other entities may be sent to the Registrar via mail or fax.
 Students may also submit a form or verification request to the Office of the Registrar in person.
-Please contact the Office of the Registrar at (610) 527 0200, Ext.
-2305.
-The Office of the Registrar can also issue a letter of enrollment verification upon request.
+Please contact the Office of the Registrar can also issue a letter of enrollment verification upon request.
 Your request will be processed within 2-3 business days.
 Insufficient or inaccurate information may prevent the College from issuing your verification.